47chapters/letsgo/docs/how-to/develop-the-worker.md

 };
 ```

-You can leave the calls to `sendSlackMessage` in code - they become a no-op if the `LETSGO_SLACK_URL` variable is not defined in the environemnt.
+You can leave the calls to `sendSlackMessage` in the code - they become a no-op if the `LETSGO_SLACK_URL` variable is not defined in the environment.

 ### Related topics